 John Alderson was laid off from his day job as a mine worker when he agreed to take this fight.
 The announcers stated he had an impressive amateur career, going 154-12, but BoxRec only has him listed as 0-4 as an amateur.
 However, his listed professional record of 4-0 was just slight inflation of his actual 3-0 record.
 Tyson, now 19, switched back to his white shorts with red trim and battered him around the ring, but Alderson’s height seemed to present accuracy problems for the eventual champ, as Tyson swung and missed wildly several times throughout the fight.

 Tyson looked to counter Alderson’s six-inch height advantage by aggressively pursuing him and leading with jabs and straights to slip inside and look for devastating hooks.
 Alderson, to his credit, maneuvered around and made Tyson miss while throwing his jab with confidence.
 Alderson tied Tyson up several times early to stifle any offensive explosion but soon found it mandatory practice as Tyson snapped his head back with a leaning left hook 44 seconds into the fight.
 Alderson did his best to evade most of Tyson’s wild swings at his head but bled from his nose throughout the round and failed to keep Tyson at bay.
 Instead, Alderson allowed Tyson to remain in range and attempt counterpunches without throwing any counterpunches of his own.
-Alderson ended the round with three one-two combinations that did keep Tyson at bay and force clinches, but one could tell Alderson wasn’t going to last long in round two just by looking at his condition.
+Alderson ended the round with three 1-2 combinations that did keep Tyson at bay and force clinches, but one could tell Alderson wasn’t going to last long in round two just by looking at his condition.

-Alderson and Tyson continued clinching and inside fighting in the opening minute of round two, likely part of Tyson’s strategy, catching Alderson with a right hook as Alderson reached in with another one-two combination and staggering the bigger man.
+Alderson and Tyson continued clinching and inside fighting in the opening minute of round two, likely part of Tyson’s strategy, catching Alderson with a right hook as Alderson reached in with another 1-2 combination and staggering the bigger man.
 Tyson pressed forward aggressively, swinging his crisp, signature hooks inside as Alderson continued clinching and attempting to survive.
 He must’ve figured Alderson’s timing, as he hesitated a moment after a clinch break-up and landed a right hook to Alderson’s temple as he came in with another one-two combination attempt.
 That punch sent Alderson to the canvas with a little under a minute-and-a-half left, but the big man survived the round as Tyson swung wildly and missed a majority of his shots but inflicted enough damage to secure one more knockdown.
 Alderson made it to his feet to survive the round, but both he and the ringside doctor agreed Alderson should fight another day, awarding Tyson his fifth TKO victory in as many fights.

 Larry Sims – July 19th, 1985